The Charwoman's Shadow: Critical reception

-Reviewing the 1973 Ballantine edition, Theodore Sturgeon declared the novel to be one of the most potent early influences on him, saying "I love [the] book with an abiding passion as a perennial evocation of delight and humor and beauty."
+Reviewing the 1973 Ballantine edition, Theodore Sturgeon declared the novel to be one of the most potent early influences on him: "I love [the] book with an abiding passion as a perennial evocation of delight and humor and beauty".

-Everett F. Bleiler found the novel to be an "excellent" example of "a traditional fairytale [with] many nice touches."
+Everett F. Bleiler found the novel to be an "excellent" example of "a traditional fairytale [with] many nice touches".

-Neil Barron described The Charwoman's Shadow as "An excellent fantasy in the tradition of George MacDonald".
+Neil Barron described The Charwoman's Shadow as "an excellent fantasy in the tradition of George MacDonald".

+Track 8 on the album High Life by Wayne Shorter “Midnight in Carlotta’s Hair” is a reference to a line from the novel.